nathanielhix/undead/README.md

 # undead
-A tool for reporting network statuses
+A tool for reporting statuses of network devices in bulk.